-Since its founding 40 years ago, Wisselman & Associates has stood at the forefront of family law because our lawyers zealously advocate for our clients and win cases by utilizing customized legal strategies.
+Since its founding 40 years ago, Wisselman, Harounian & Associates has stood at the forefront of family law because our lawyers zealously advocate for our clients and win cases by utilizing customized legal strategies.
 Collectively, our Long Island family law attorneys have more than 150 years of experience helping clients like you – let us use it to protect your family!
-If you’re ready to get in touch with an attorney, contact our office now.

-We proudly serve all of Long Island and the New York Metro area, including Great Neck, Queens, Brooklyn, and Manhattan.
+Contact us online or call (516) 406-8500 today if you’re ready to get in touch with a divorce lawyer.
+We proudly serve all of Nassau County and the New York Metro area, including Great Neck, Queens, Brooklyn, and Manhattan.

 There are two basic types of divorce in New York: contested and uncontested.
 Generally speaking, uncontested divorce is less expensive and less time-consuming.
 In short, uncontested divorce applies to couples who mutually agree to divorce and share opinions on the terms of the divorce, such as alimony, child support, asset division, debt allocation, etc.

 - Residency Requirements – You must meet the residency requirements outlined in the New York Domestic Relations Law.
 In most cases, a couple meets this requirement because one or both parties in the divorce are a resident of New York and the couple married in the state.
 These same requirements apply to people who want to annul their marriage.